 Of course, there are other realities as well, such as family and jobs.
 We are not slaves to them, but we do bind ourselves through moral obligations.
 No one should be expected to cast their chains off overnight.
 We were slowly indoctrinated into this system and we must use prudence and caution extracting ourselves from it.
 Some of us may never experience total freedom, but we can experience the realization that we are free.
 Just because there are restrictions or prohibitions on the actions of my flesh, sovereignty resides within.
 It is not how they cause us to act, it is how they cause us to think.
 It is through our beliefs and thoughts that they control us.
 People are free to act as they wish, but they choose not to because they believe they are not permitted.
 That, is the root of servitude.

 It is easier to be a fattened subject than it is to be a hungry freeman.
-I’d rather embrace the pangs of a hollow belly in exchange for the ability to feast on the air of freedom which I draw into my lungs with every breath that is an inalienable gift from my Creator than being a fattened, satiated conscript who’s swollen gut lulls him to sleep under the oppressive and stifling bedsheets of bureaucracy, tyranny, and servitude.
+I’d rather embrace the pangs of a hollow belly in exchange for the ability to feast on the air of freedom which I draw into my lungs with every breath, that is an inalienable right, than being a fattened, satiated conscript who’s swollen gut lulls him to sleep under the oppressive and stifling bed sheets of bureaucracy, tyranny, and servitude.